Museum of Edinburgh

 • Walk by Victoria Street and see one of the most photographed locations in the city and hear about Harry Potter stories;

-• Visit St Giles Cathedral, founded in 1124 by King David I with its famed crown spire;
+• Pass by St Giles Cathedral, founded in 1124 by King David I with its famed crown spire;

 • End your tour outside the entrance of Calton Hill, which you can climb up to explore at your own leisure.